grpc/proposal/A67-xds-dynamic-parameters.md

 ### No metadata reuse

 An idea in TP2 is to reuse the node metadata field as dynamic parameters.
-I propose we do not do this, as there is no way of knowing whether a given control plane supports dynamic parameters.
+I propose we do not do this.
+Clients already have node metadata configured in their bootstrap.
+If we reuse node metadata as dynamic parameters, clients will begin sending dynamic parameters without knowing whether a given control plane supports dynamic parameters.

 ### No merging of top-level and per-authority dynamic parmeters